dahat64/GMmoves/README.md

 Note: this problem can probably be fixed even without transfering the chess evaluation to Javascript.
 I just don't know any way to do it.
 And to be honest I've already worked way too long on this project and I have to move on at somepoint.

 ### A search feature
-I've already loaded ≈90,000 games to a database which I could not upload to github due to file size limits, instead i uploaded a miniature database.<br>
+I've already loaded ≈90,000 games to the database.<br>
 <br>
 A search feature for this database would take the app to the next level.